Technobeast7/PortScanner/README.md

   - Requests library (install using pip install requests)

 ## Author
-  This script was created by Technobeast (@TechnobeastOP on Telegram).
+  This script was created by Technobeast.

 ## Disclaimer